 Lastly, moving to Frontity meant no interruption to Aleteia’s publishing workflow.
 This is especially important for teams that produce many pieces of content every day, as even the smallest impact on their workflow can pay dearly.

-We’re very happy and proud to see how Aleteia has successfully migrated to Frontity in such a short time.
-Special thanks to Andrea and his team for taking the time to share their story with us.
+We are proud to see what Aleteia has accomplished in such a short time.
+Special thanks to Andrea Romano and his team for taking the time to share their story with us, and for contributing to make Frontity better with their feedback.

 This project has allowed even a closer collaboration between both teams, and we look forward to growing together.